 All of us can benefit from being moderate about how much alcohol we drink, but the stakes are higher when you have epilepsy.
 Maybe you’re wondering, “How much alcohol is safe for me to drink without triggering a seizure?”

-There’s good news for you, according to Andrey Stojic, MD, Director of Cleveland Clinic Neurological Institute at Lakewood Hospital.
+There’s good news for you, says Andrey Stojic, MD.
 “Studies don’t suggest that rare or moderate alcohol use causes any problems for people with epilepsy,” he says.

-How much alcohol is “moderate”?
-Experts define “moderate use” as one or two drinks a day, according to a 2001 study published in the medical journal Epilepsia.
+How much alcohol is moderate?
+Experts define moderate use as one or two drinks a day, says a 2001 study published in the medical journal Epilepsia.